Help Center

 Saving your searches (Preferred Searches)

-If you have a favorite author or subject for which you often search when using the catalog, you can save your search with the click of a button.
+If you have a favorite author or subject for which you often search when using the catalog, save your search with the click of a button.

 1. Log in to your library account (e.g. My Account).